 The goal of MIE is to help you get back to a normal, cancer-free life.
 Minimally invasive techniques have made the procedure safer and recovery times shorter, providing patients with improved quality of life.

 Compared to traditional open esophageal cancer surgery, using minimally invasive techniques — including robot-assisted surgery — greatly:

-UPMC surgeons are among the most experienced in the world, performing nearly 2,000 MIEs.
+For MIE surgery, a patient’s experience and outcome depend heavily on the expertise of the physicians and medical team performing the surgery.
+UPMC surgeons are among the most experienced in the world, having performed nearly 2,000 MIEs.